 After initial successes in North Africa during the Second World War, Field Marshal Sir Claude Auchinleck transferred to India as Commander-in-Chief.
-While there his unstinting logistical support was vital to the Allied re-conquest of Burma.
+His unstinting logistical support there was vital to the Allied re-conquest of Burma.

 Between December 1941 and August 1945, British Commonwealth troops and their allies fought a bitter war across the vast expanses of Asia and the Pacific Ocean against a tenacious and often brutal enemy.